 Have you read Plumply, Dumply Pumpkin by Mary Serfozo?
 It is about a tiger named Peter who is on a quest to find the perfect pumpkin.
 He doesn’t want a lumpy, bumpy pumpkin but a perfect plumply, dumply pumpkin.
 Why does he need a perfect pumpkin?
 Well, to make a perfect jack-o-lantern, of course!

 This is a really cute story.
 I love all the rhyming and descriptive words it uses.
 After we read this story I thought it would be fun to go on our very own pumpkin hunt.
-So while Luke was at preschool I printed and cut out 32 paper pumpkins.
+So while my preschooler was at preschool I printed and cut out 32 paper pumpkins.
 Half were perfect plumply, dumply pumpkins and half were lumpy, bumpy pumpkins.
 I was lucky enough to get my printable from “The Mailbox Magazine” but I’m sure it wouldn’t be too hard to draw some up yourself.

 Then I hid 30 of the pumpkins outside in the backyard all over the place.
 (I held out 1 kind of each pumpkin & I’ll show you why in a minute.)
 My excitement level felt like we were about to have an Easter Egg Hunt. hahahaha And you should have seen how excited my boys were!
 I gave them their Halloween candy sack to hold all the pumpkins they found and after a 1…2…3…GO!
 They were off searching for pumpkins.

 I tried to get some decent pictures but it all went down so fast….But trust me, it was crazy fun, even for my First Grader who is currently off track from school.